lancedb/lancedb/docs/src/guides/tables.md

 ## Adding to a table

-After a table has been created, you can always add more data to it usind the `add` method
+After a table has been created, you can always add more data to it using the `add` method

 === "Python"
     You can add any of the valid data structures accepted by LanceDB table, i.e, `dict`, `list[dict]`, `pd.DataFrame`, or `Iterator[pa.RecordBatch]`.
 Below are some examples.